vibhav22-raj/GUVI-Project--4th-Sem/README.md

 - Classification of songs into popularity bands.

+### 📝 Summary Report
+- `charts/summary.txt` — Contains key statistics and insights from the cleaned data

 # 💡Key Insights
  - -->Netflix mostly features content from the US and recent years.